FlavioJack/pwdgen-prototype/README.md

-This is the python written prototype for a C written password generator program.
+This is a pwd generator prototype for a C written version.
+This version is using a pseudo random function generator (not secure).